Ali Hashemi (commander)

-Ali Hashemi (Persian/Arabic: علی هاشمی), commonly known as "Shahid Ali Hashemi" is among the Iranian commanders during Iran–Iraq War.
+Ali Hashemi (Persian/Arabic: علی هاشمی), commonly known as General of Marshes or Shahid Ali Hashemi, was an Iranian military commander in the IRGC and a prominent military figure during the Iran–Iraq War.
 He was born in 1961 in Ahwaz.
-This Iranian Arab commander who got married in 1984 (1363 S.H.) and had a son and a daughter, was appointed as the commander of "the 6th army of Imam Sadiq" in 1987, and he managed several brigades, divisions (military), Basij (The Organization for Mobilization of the Oppressed) and Khuzestan/Lorestan Sepah (Islamic Revolutionary Guard Corps), and likewise was appointed as the commander of "Nosrat secret headquarters" at the third year of the war by Mohsen Rezaee.
+During the war, he managed several brigades, divisions, Basij paramilitaries and IRGC units in Khuzestan and Lorestan and likewise was appointed as the commander of "Nosrat secret headquarters" in 1983 by Mohsen Rezaee. in 1987, Hashemi was appointed as the commander of the 6th Imam Sadiq Corps.

-A part of Ali Hashemi's testament is as follows:
+A part of Hashemi's testament is as follows:

 O' the martyr-productive nation of Iran, we went; but we put its duty on each one of you; you always keep our blood alive till Islam be alive.
 And you, the Iranian prolific youth of Hezbollah, although I swiftly went towards the believed at a young age ...